giuthas/satkit/docs/Roadmap.markdown

     - [ ] deleting boundaries
     - [ ] Viewing and selecting
       - [x] frame and time point  selection
+      - [x] zooming with Praat's shortcuts or something close
-      - [ ] zooming
+      - [ ] zooming to area selection
-      - [ ] with interval selection and Praat's shortcuts or something close
+      - [ ] zooming with interval selection
       - [ ] toggle for displaying acoustic boundaries
       - [ ] toggles or similar for displaying different data modalities
       - [ ] note function for annotating individual tokens with free text